Algebraic Priors for Approximately Equivariant Networks: Exploratory experiments

-\subsection{MNIST autoencoder, $G=D_3$}
+\subsubsection{MNIST autoencoder, $G=D_3$}

 This experiment uses the MNIST dataset \cite{deng2012mnist} of handwritten digits.
-The group considered is $D_3=\{e,r,r^2,r^3,s,rs\,|\,r^3=e, s^2=e, rsrs=e\}$, and on the input space we define the group action such that $\rho_\X(r)(x)$ is the counterclockwise rotation of $x$ by 60 degrees, and $\rho_\X(s)(x)$ is the image generated by flipping $x$ about the vertical axis.
+The group considered is $D_3=\{e,r,r^2,r^3,s,rs\,|\,r^3=e, s^2=e, rsrs=e\}$, and on the input space we define the group action such that $\rho_{\mathcal X}(r)(x)$ is the counterclockwise rotation of $x$ by 120 degrees, and $\rho_{\mathcal X}(s)(x)$ is the image generated by flipping $x$ about the vertical axis.
 For this experiment, we set $L_{\mathrm{task}}=\MSE$, and use a simple MLP autoencoder with hyperparameters given in Table \ref{tab:hyperparams-optimal-rep}.
-The architecture is specified below in PyTorch syntax.
+The architectural details can be found on the provided repository.